h2oai/h2o-3/h2o-docs/src/product/data-munging/target-encoding.rst

 Target encoding in H2O-3 is performed in two steps:

-1. Create a target encoding map: this will contain the sum of the response column and the count
+1. Create (fit) a target encoding map.
+This will contain the sum of the response column and the count.
+This can include an optional ``fold_column``.
-2. Apply a target encoding map: the target encoding map is applied to the data by adding new columns with the target encoding values.
+2. Transform a target encoding map.
+The target encoding map is applied to the data by adding new columns with the target encoding values.

-To apply the target encoding, we have several options included to prevent overfitting:
+ The following options are available when transforming the target encoding, we have several options included to prevent overfitting:

--  ``holdout_type``: whether or not a holdout should be used in constructing the target average
+ -  ``holdout_type``: Specify whether or not a holdout should be used in constructing the target average.
+This can help prevent overfitting.
+Options include ``kfold``, ``loo``, and ``none``.
--  ``blended_avg`` (R)/``blending_avg`` (Python): whether to perform a blended average
+ -  ``blended_avg``: Specify whether to perform a blended average.
+This can help prevent overfitting.
--  ``noise_level`` (R)/``noise`` (Python): whether to include random noise to the average
+ -  ``noise``: Specify whether to include random noise to the average.
+This can help prevent overfitting.
+ -  ``fold_column``: Specify the name or column index of the fold column in the data.
+This defaults to NULL (no `fold_column`).
+This option is only required if `holdout_type = "KFold"`.
+ -  ``seed``: Specify a random seed used to generate draws from the uniform distribution for random noise.
+Defaults to -1.

 Holdout Type
 ''''''''''''